photoprism/photoprism-docs/docs/getting-started/portainer/index.md

     Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
     There is no default in case no password was provided.
 A minimum length of 8 characters is required.

+!!! tldr ""
+    It is not possible to change the password via `MARIADB_PASSWORD` after the database has been started for the first time.
+Choosing a secure password is not essential if you don't [expose the database to other apps and hosts](../troubleshooting/mariadb.md#cannot-connect).
+To enable [automatic schema updates](../troubleshooting/mariadb.md#auto-upgrade) after upgrading to a new major version, make sure that  `MARIADB_AUTO_UPGRADE` is set to a non-empty value.

 When you're done, scroll down and click "Deploy the stack" without changing any of the other options:

 ![Screenshot](step-3-deploy.png){ class="shadow" }